Memphis funeral home buries stranger in loved one’s grave, family says

 MEMPHIS, Tenn.
-(WREG) — A family is in disbelief after they say a Memphis funeral home buried a stranger where their loved one was supposed to be buried, and they found out was they were supposed to be having the funeral.
+(WREG) – A family is in disbelief after they say a Memphis funeral home buried a stranger where their father was supposed to be laid to rest — and they only found out after they arrived to pay their last respects.

-Ninety-six-year-old Thomas Pharr died last week.
+Thomas Pharr died last week at the age of 96.
 He lived a full life as a World War II veteran and a captain in the Memphis Fire Department.
 He devoted his life to his family.

 “Very personable, very nice person.
 He would do anything for anybody.
 He’ll be missed, missed a whole lot, miss him now,” said his son Butch Pharr.